LA Confidential (1997)

 Screenwriter: Edward Di Lorenzo (story by Edward Di Lorenzo, Dick Randall, Mary Shelley)

-Other titles: La Figlia di Frankenstein
+Alternate titles: La Figlia di Frankenstein

-Our discussion: A Modern Treatment of Frankenstein
+Our review: A Modern Treatment of Frankenstein

 Dr Frankenstein’s daughter is home from medical school.
 When her father is killed by the monster he creates, she becomes obsessed with continuing his work.
 And she’s a very kinky girl!